 NeighborhoodScout's exclusive research identifies the Country Club North neighborhood as having one of the highest concentrations of people employed in manufacturing or as laborers of any neighborhood in America.
 In fact, despite the loss of manufacturing jobs nationally, this neighborhood has 70.0% of its working residents employed in such fields, which is a higher proportion than 100.0% of American neighborhoods.

-American households most often have a car, and regularly they have two or three.
-But households in the Country Club North neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Country Club North neighborhood have a highly unusual car ownership.
 70.0% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 99.6% of U.S. neighborhoods.

 Do you like to be surrounded by people from all over the country or world, with different perspectives and life experiences?
 Or do you instead prefer to be in a neighborhood where most residents have lived there for a long time, creating a sense of cohesiveness?
 NeighborhoodScout's analysis reveals that this neighborhood stands out among American neighborhoods for the uniqueness of the mobility of its residents.
 More residents of the Country Club North neighborhood live here today that also were living in this same neighborhood five years ago than is found in 100.0% of U.S. neighborhoods.
 This neighborhood is really made up of people who know each other, don't move often, and have lived here in this very neighborhood for quite a while.